 The presidency’s role is to ensure smoothness of discussions and consensus building.
 Some of the advantages of holding the presidency are setting the Council’s agenda and grabbing the media’s attention.
 Nevertheless, the presidency is an administrative challenge and the agenda is often inherited or dictated by current affairs (Corbett, Peterson & Bomberg, 2012, p.56).

 The presidency of the Council rotates every six months among the Member States according to a pre-established order (Hayes–Renshaw, 2012, p.72).
-At the moment, the presidency is held by Ireland and a video below explains what the presidency is:
+At the moment, the presidency is held by Malta and a video below explains what the presidency is:

 - What have their joint priorities been and what problems have they been dealing with?